 Prerequisite: Pre-departure meetings, readings and class trip to the U.S. Holocaust Memorial Museum in Washington, D.C.

 Academic Credit: Two semester hours; this program and accompanying course satisfy the GO requirement

 Majors of Interest: Open to all majors but particular interest to religion, history and political science

 Application: Online application available on mySU

-Cost: $4,100, includes all flights, accommodations, activities, and most meals
+Cost: Summer 2013 program fee was $4,100, includes all flights, accommodations, activities, and most meals

 Financial Aid: Need-based financial aid may be available for students satisfying the GO requirement